Maryam090/AppFolioManager/src/content/contact/_index.md

 ---
 title: "Contact"
 meta_title: ""
-description: "Reach out to the AppFolio team for support, product inquiries, or partnership opportunities.
+description: "Reach out to the App Stack team for support, product inquiries, or partnership opportunities.
 We're here to help you optimize your application ecosystem."
 draft: false

 hero: